jiangsheng/WordPressXmlToStaticFiles/README.md

 # WordPressXmlToStaticFiles
-Migrate WordPress exported XML to static files
+Migrate WordPress exported XML to static files.

+This would generate HTML, Markdown (Github favored) or RST from the XML file exported from WordPress.
+Will create yearly and monthly folders by default.

+Requires PanDoc, can be downloaded at https://pandoc.org/

+Only tested on Windows.